Jako/multiTV/README.md

-"fieldname" | each fieldname defined in config file could be used iteration | contains the iteration of the current multiTV element row.number | contains the row number of the current multiTV element row.class | 'first' for first displayed row, 'last' for last displayed row row.total | contains the count of all displayable rows docid | value of docid parameter or current document id
+"fieldname" | each fieldname defined in config file could be used iteration | contains the iteration of the current multiTV element row.number | contains the row number of the current multiTV element row.class | firstClass parameter setting for first displayed row, lastClass parameter setting for last displayed row, evenClass/oddClass parameter setting for even/odd rows. row.total | contains the count of all displayable rows docid | value of docid parameter or current document id